Cluster 1

 Green Cost Share Minneapolis

-The City of Minneapolis created the Green Cost Share connect property owners with a variety of energy savings programs including energy efficiency upgrades and solar installation.
-Multifamily rental property owners can apply for: The commercial and multifamily property owners with five units or more can apply for a City match … Read more >
+The City of Minneapolis created the Green Cost Share to connect property owners with a variety of energy savings programs including energy efficiency upgrades and solar installation.
+Commercial and multifamily property owners with five units or more can apply for a City match of the total project cost make upgrades … Read more >

 Small and Medium Multifamily (SMMF) Loan Program Minneapolis